medialab/minet/docs/cli.md

 positional arguments:
   terms                                           The search query term or terms.

+required arguments:
+  --start-date START_DATE                         The earliest date at which a post could be posted (UTC!).
+You can pass just a year or a year-month for convenience.

 optional arguments:
   -h, --help                                      show this help message and exit --rcfile RCFILE                                 Custom path to a minet configuration file.